 Performance Evaluation

 Each staff member will be evaluated at least once annually.
-The Board of Trustees will evaluate the library director and the library director will evaluate all other employees
+The Board of Trustees will evaluate the library director and the library director will evaluate all other employees.

-Evaluations will be a consideration for wage increases, promotions, disciplinary action, or dismissal
+Evaluations will be a consideration for wage increases, promotions, disciplinary action, or dismissal.

-Information gathered from fellow employees, trustees, and patrons might be considered
+Information gathered from fellow employees, trustees, and patrons might be considered.

 During performance evaluations, the evaluator may consider the following: